 - 2 tsp. nutmeg

 - 2 tsp. salt

-- 8 medium sized parsnips, peeled and cubed into 1 inch pieces
+- 8 medium sized parsnips or 2 sweet potatoes, peeled and cubed into 1 inch pieces

 - Pre-heat oven to 350 degrees.

-- In a large bowl, combine all of the ingredients except the brisket, parsnips, broth/water and scallions.
+- In a large bowl, combine all of the ingredients except the brisket, parsnips or sweet potatoes and broth.

 - You will wind up with a smooth paste.
 Taste a dash to make sure the spices are to your liking and adjust if needed.

 - Take out a large roasting pan and place the brisket on the bottom of the pan.